In classical physics, we can classify optical phenomena into one of two categories: ray optics and wave optics.

 Fraunhofer diffraction pattern can be calculated fairly easily.

 The Fraunhofer approximation, however, is only valid when the source, aperture, and detector are all very far apart or when lenses are used to convert spherical waves into plane waves.
+Being very far apart means that the distances between source, aperture, and detector must be much greater than the width of the aperture.

 The Fresnel regime is the near-field regime.
 In this regime the wave fronts are curved, and their mathematical description is more involved.